Getting a Kitten: The Ultimate Checklist

 Have you decided to add a new bundle of joy to your family?
 There’s no denying that kittens are cute, playful, and hugely entertaining – and the experience they have during this important early stage of their life will help shape the cat that they grow up to become.
 Whether you’re experienced with adult cats or have never had a pet cat before and watch to change that, this checklist will help you make sure that your new kitten has everything that she needs for the best start in life in her forever home.

 Kittens grow at an alarming rate, and before you know it, that little furry ball is going to start looking like a teenage cat.
-So, it’s no surprise that they need nutritious food to make sure that their body can keep up with all that growing and darting around your house when they have the zoomies.
+There is no surprise that they need proper nutrition to maintain their bodies with all that growing and running around your house when they have a zoomie.
+It’s best to balance the introduction of healthy food with the security of adequate pet insurance to cover expenses and vet bills as necessary.
 Ideally, you should feed your kitten little and often, and most of them are not shy about letting you know exactly when they are hungry and need feeding right NOW.

 You can start your kitten off on specially formulated kitten wet food, but as they get older, it’s worth considering making the switch to raw.
 Bella and Duke raw cat food is a great choice since it has all the nutrients that your cat needs to stay healthy and happy – and it comes in handy pre-prepared meals to make giving your pet the right portion a breeze.
 You can also freeze the food, so it’s perfect for buying in bulk.
 Check out the range at bellaandduke.com.